Khizar Hayat

 In February 2020, he was named in Malaysia's Twenty20 International (T20I) squad for the 2020 Interport T20I Series against Hong Kong.
-He made his T20I debut for Malaysia, against Hong Kong, on 20 February 2020.
+He made his T20I debut against Hong Kong, on 20 February 2020.
 In the match, he took a wicket with his first delivery, and became the first bowler for Malaysia to take a five-wicket haul in a T20I match.

-In July 2022, he was named in Malaysia's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
+He was named in Malaysia's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
 He made his List A debut on 28 July 2022, for Malaysia against Vanuatu.